 cups and amulets made of polished human skull, terp region Frisia - Iron Age / Roman Period

-A relatively obscure idol appears in the vow, namely the god Saxnot.
-Maybe worshiped by Frisians too, for the Frisians are by and large of Saxon origin (check out our blog post Have a Frisians Cocktail! for more about their origins).
-The Baptismal Vow of Utrecht is also curious, since it is not written in Latin but in an odd mixture of Old Saxon, Old Frisian and Old Low Franconian.
+A relatively obscure idol appears in the vow, namely the god Saxnot, also written as seaxneat, the son of the god Woden.
+Not specifically a Saxon idol, it is known by the Anglo-Saxons too (Van der Tuuk 2024).
+It may have been worshiped by Frisians as well, since the Frisians lived in the same region.
+The Baptismal Vow of Utrecht is also curious, since it is not written in the Latin language but in an odd mixture of Old Saxon, Old Frisian, and Old Low Franconian languages.
 We can compare it with the fusion languages of Papiamento and Patois of today.
-Picture how the Anglo-Saxon Archbishop Boniface baptized pagan Saxons and Frisians reciting this creole vow with, of course, a solemn and somewhat inpatient expression on his face:
+Clearly, the missionaries wanted the heathens to understand what they would renounce and embrace.
+Using understandable language, something modern governments still struggle with.

 Forsachistu diobolæ?
 Et respondeat: ec forsacho diabolæ.